Ford Edge Insurance Rates

 Rates are averaged for all Ford Edge models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a brief summary of the data covered above.
+The items below are a quick rundown of the data covered in the charts and tables above.

-- Drivers who want additional liability coverage will pay approximately $430 each year to raise limits from a 30/60 limit to the 250/500 level
+- Policyholders who purchase more liability coverage will pay around $430 per year to go from a low limit to a 250/500 level

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to an insurance policy from different Ford Edge car insurance companies.
 The best way to find out what you might pay is by taking advantage of our free online tool below.